 The TARGETjobs Management Undergraduate of the Year award offers a unique way to design your own summer internship at Enterprise Rent-A-Car, one which will include a week spent at one of the company’s international offices.
-The top management undergraduates will also attend a glittering awards ceremony at Canary Wharf, which has been hosted in the past by Fiona Bruce, Konnie Huq and Rachel Riley: this a great networking opportunity, as you will meet other finalists and senior representatives from top companies.
-Enterprise has also been known to offer internships and placement years to impressive students, even if they don’t win – so it is worth applying.
+The top management undergraduates will also attend a glittering awards ceremony, which has been hosted in the past by Fiona Bruce, Konnie Huq and Rachel Riley: this a great networking opportunity, as you will meet other finalists and senior representatives from top companies.
+Enterprise has also been known to offer internships and placement years to impressive students, even if they don’t win – so it is definitely worth applying.

 How do you enter the Management Undergraduate of the Year Award?

 To enter you’ll need to pass through an application process as you would when applying for graduate programmes.
 It includes:

 - an online application form with one question to answer (see below)

 - online tests